-Glutamate carboxypeptidase II (GCPII) is a 94 kD class II membrane bound zinc metalloenzyme which catalyzes the hydrolysis of N-acetylaspartylglutamate (NAAG) to glutamate and N-acetylaspartate.
-Several decades of pre-clinical work by over a dozen of laboratories have confirmed the potential of GCPII as a pharmacological target in neurological diseases wherein excess glutamate is presumed pathogenic, such as stroke, traumatic brain injury, amyotrophic lateral sclerosis (ALS), epilepsy, neuropathic pain, chemotherapy-induced neuropathy, schizophrenia, and cognition in multiple sclerosis2.
-While known GCPII inhibitors are potent and selective, as a class they suffer poor physicochemical properties, are ionized at physiological pH, and lack oral bioavailability and brain penetration(12), necessitating extremely large peripheral doses to show efficacy.
-We are currently developing prodrugs of the most potent phosphonic acid and hydroxamate-based GCPII inhibitors to cover the charged functional group with enhanced gut and tissue penetration in both rodents and dogs.
+Glutamate carboxypeptidase II (GCPII) is a 94 kD class II membrane bound zinc metalloenzyme which catalyzes the hydrolysis of the abundant neuropeptide N-acetylaspartylglutamate (NAAG) to glutamate.
+GCPII is a well-established therapeutic target in neurological diseases wherein excess glutamate is presumed pathogenic1, such as stroke, traumatic brain injury, amyotrophic lateral sclerosis (ALS), epilepsy, neuropathic pain, chemotherapy-induced neuropathy, schizophrenia, and cognition in multiple sclerosis2.
+While known GCPII inhibitors are potent and selective, they suffer poor physicochemical properties, are ionized at physiological pH, and lack oral bioavailability and brain penetration3, necessitating large peripheral doses or direct brain injection to exhibit efficacy.
+Our laboratory has recently developed novel prodrugs of GCPII inhibitors4 that cover their charged functional groups resulting in enhanced oral bioavailability and tissue penetration in both rodents and dogs.

-In addition to neurological disorders, recent genomic, clinical, and pharmacological data implicate GCPII (also known as Prostate Specific Membrane Antigen; PSMA), in the etiology of inflammatory bowel disease (IBD) (13).
-We have demonstrated robust 300-1,000% increase in GCPII activity in the intestinal mucosa of patients with active IBD, and inhibitors delivered systemically ameliorate IBD symptoms in several well validated preclinical models.
+In addition to neurological disorders, recent genomic, clinical, and pharmacological data implicate GCPII (also known as Prostate Specific Membrane Antigen; PSMA), in the etiology of inflammatory bowel disease (IBD).5 We have demonstrated robust 300-1,000% increase in GCPII activity in the intestinal mucosa of patients with active IBD, and inhibitors delivered systemically ameliorate IBD symptoms in several well validated preclinical models.
 6-7 Currently, we have partnered with the Crohn’s and Colitis Foundation to develop orally available GCPII inhibitors in IBD models.
-Provisional patent applications covering broad use and composition of matter claiming GCPII inhibition as novel therapeutic approach for IBD have been awarded.
+Patent applications covering broad use and composition of matter claiming GCPII inhibition as novel therapeutic approach for IBD have been awarded.
 In a parallel effort, in collaboration with Eisai Pharmaceuticals, we completed the high throughput screening (HTS) campaign of their large diverse chemical library using a novel DNA-linked Inhibitor Antibody Assay (DIANA)8 to identify novel chemotypes that inhibit GCPII at its putative allosteric sites; current SAR of the hits are ongoing.
 Our laboratory has over two decades of experience in GCPII inhibitor design and characterization, with 100+ manuscripts and 30+ patents.

-11. Barinka, C., et al., Glutamate carboxypeptidase II in diagnosis and treatment of neurologic disorders and prostate cancer.
-Curr Med Chem, 2012.
-19 (6): p.
-856-70.
-[PubMed]
+- Barinka C, Rojas C, Slusher BS, Pomper M. “Glutamate carboxypeptidase II in diagnosis and treatment of neurologic disorders and prostate cancer.”
+Curr Med Chem 2012, 19 (6), 856-70 [PubMed]